 “The feedback we consistently hear from interior designers is that our selection is one of our biggest motivators,” says Wayfair’s Margaret Lawrence, Vice President, B2B.
 “Wayfair Professional makes it easy for interior designers to curate unique looks for all their clients — and manage projects from start to finish — in one place.”

 Millions of products and easy-peasy project management?
 Okay, we’re hooked.
 But what about the fine print?
-To learn more about Wayfair Professional, Lighting & Decor asked Lawrence to weigh in on what interior designers should know about partnering with the program.
+To learn more about the Wayfair Professional program, Furniture, Lighting & Decor asked Lawrence to weigh in on what interior designers should know about partnering with the Wayfair business program.
 Read on for the inside scoop.

 "Designers in our program benefit from special access to a customized virtual design showroom with a seamless site experience to all of Wayfair’s sister sites for easy product comparisons and personalized service,” Lawerence says.

 And that’s not all.
-To help support ongoing projects, the program also offers project management resources like a quote tool, inspiration boards, fabric swatches and product tear sheets.
+To help support ongoing projects, the Wayfair business program also offers project management resources like a quote tool, inspiration boards, fabric swatches and product tear sheets.

-2. Designers can upload their personal galleries to gain exposure on the Internet
+2. Wayfair designers can upload their personal galleries to gain exposure on the Internet